Whole Wheat Banana Muffins

 Bananas have to be my favorite fruit of all time.
 They taste amazing and are incredible in baked goods.

 There are so many great recipes that feature bananas here on the site.
 My best ever banana bread always gets rave reviews!
-A few other favorites are zucchini banana muffins, banana bran muffins, and this super easy banana bread.
+A few other favorites are zucchini banana muffins, banana bran muffins, banana chocolate chip muffins, and this super easy banana bread.

 Today’s whole wheat version calls for basic ingredients and you can mix them all together in just one bowl.